-As much as I love cooking for others, sometimes I want a simple dessert that looks nice but doesn’t take too much effort.
-This cherry pie is the epitome of easy but looks stunningly professional.
+As much as I love cooking in my cake business, sometimes I want a simple lattice cherry pie that looks nice but doesn't take too much effort.
+This lattice cherry pie is the epitome of easy but looks stunningly professional.
 The lattice design is a lot less complicated than it looks.
 I made it for one of our Sunday night family dinners but I think this would be great to take to a work or Christmas party too.

 Grab two ready-to-bake pie crusts.
 Of course you can make your own crust, which is preferred of course, but we don't always have time for that.
 So unravel the ready-made dough and lie it flat.

 How to Make a Lattice Top for a Cherry Pie

 Press one of the pie crusts into a 9 inch round glass pie plate.
 Use your fingers to press the dough firmly against the sides.
 Then pour in 2 21 ounce cans of cherry pie filling.
 There is a reduced sugar version that works well too.
 Make sure there is a little dough coming up on the sides so that the lattice top has something to stick to.

 On the other pie crust, cut off a small portion of the rounded edge on either side.
 Use a knife to etch 6 fairly even strips of dough.
 The picture is a little too light, but if you look closely you'll see my markings.
 When you like the spacing, cut out the strips.

 If you have never done a lattice top, practice with the strips before you put them on the pie.
 The idea is to alternate each strip in an over-under pattern.
 My first row is over, under, over.